fwup-home/fwup/README.md

 ----------------------------------|------------
 delta-source-raw-offset           | Set to the starting block offset delta-source-raw-count            | Set to the number of blocks in the source region.
-No reads will be allowed outside of this area. delta-source-fat-offset           | Not implemented yet delta-source-fat-path             | Not implemented yet
+No reads will be allowed outside of this area. delta-source-fat-offset           | Set to the starting block offset of the source FAT partition delta-source-fat-path             | Set to the path inside the FAT partition of the source file

 ## Sparse files